-As well as training clients at Legends Gym and at The Factory Studio and local outdoor workout parks, I am available for home visits between the hours of 9am-5pm.
+As well as training clients at local outdoor workout parks, I am available for home visits between the hours of 8am-7.30pm.

-Depending on your location, I add on a small charge per session for travel and time expenses.
+Depending on your location, I may add on a small charge per session for travel and time expenses (rarely more than £5).
 For more information, please email and I’ll be able to quote accurately.

 You do not necessarily “need” a gym.
 If you’ve a floor and a wall, you’ve everything you need regardless of your goals and I’ll bring the rest.

 Benefits of training at home: